Published July 2024. Last updated June 2025.

 Culturally and linguistically diverse groups are included as a population subgroup for these research questions.
 Where relevant and methodologically robust evidence is found it will be used to inform the Dietary Guidelines revision.

-- How will information about the dietary requirements required during different stages of life be addressed?
+- How will dietary guidance across different stages of life be addressed?

-Information on adults, children/adolescents and women who are pregnant or breastfeeding will be considered.
+Information on adults, children/adolescents, women who are pregnant or breastfeeding and older adults will be considered.
 Where relevant and methodologically robust evidence for these groups is found it will be used to inform the Dietary Guidelines revision.

 Information about infant feeding is covered by the NHMRC Infant Feeding Guidelines and is outside the scope of this review.

-Information about salt and alcohol intake and health outcomes will be addressed based upon existing NHMRC evidence reviews and recommendations.
+Information about salt and alcohol intake and health outcomes will be informed by existing NHMRC evidence reviews and recommendations.

 - How will physical activity be addressed?